Vishnuraj0009/Coding_guidelines/Java_Coding_GuideLines.md

 Java source files have the following ordering:

-- Beginning comments (see “Beginning Comments” on page 4)
+- Beginning comments (see “Beginning Comments” on section 3.1.1)
 - Package and Import statements; for example:

   import java.applet.Applet;